The Gut–Brain Connection

 When Stress Becomes the Norm

 Physiologically, long-term stress activates pathways like the hypothalamic–pituitary–adrenal (HPA) axis, flooding the body with cortisol and adrenaline.
-These hormones are helpful in short bursts, they keep us alive, but when they remain high, they alter our gut permeability, microbial balance, and immune function.
+These hormones are helpful in short bursts, they keep us alive, but when they remain high, they alter gut permeability, microbial balance, and immune function.

 Emotionally, chronic stress creates disconnection: from our needs, our body, and often from others.